Numbers Don’t Lie: Making the Case for Digital Self-Scheduling

 - 74% of existing patients and 26% of net-new patients booked their own appointments online.
 Almost three-fourths of established patients welcomed the new self-scheduling capability immediately, while more than a quarter of new patients went straight to online scheduling upon introduction.
 This means less administrative burden on front-desk staff, so practices can redirect their teams to higher value patient engagement activities without having to hire additional personnel.

-Digital self-scheduling is an essential tool for practices with an eye towards growth.
+Digital patient scheduling software is essential for practices with an eye toward growth.
 For more information on the impact a solution like Clearwave is having on other practices, download the data sheet here.

 Recommended for you

 Reading Time: 4 minutes By Blakely Roth | November 30, 2023 Patients want the freedom to book appointments at their convenience, just like booking…